Scifabric/pybossa/doc/customizing.rst

 Using Webpack
 ~~~~~~~~~~~~~

-PYBOSSA also supports `Webpack`_ thanks to Flask-Webpack.
+PYBOSSA also supports Webpack thanks to Flask-Webpack.
 When writing your
-Webpack configuration script you'll need to use a plugin such as `webpack-manifest-plugin`_
+Webpack configuration script you'll need to use `manifest-revision-webpack-plugin`_
 to generate a manifest file, which can then be loaded by adding the following variable
 to your **settings_local.py** file: